-Building Sustainable and Fruitful Partnerships between Community Health Centers and Domestic Violence Advocacy Organizations
+Building Sustainable and Fruitful Partnerships between Community Health Centers and Domestic Violence Advocacy Programs

-Community health centers and advocacy programs are natural partners given their shared mission to improve the health, wellness, and safety of their clients and to prevent violence before it begins.
-Including each other as part of your multidisciplinary care teams is a crucial step in supporting both staff as well as intimate partner violence (IPV) and human trafficking survivors in your community.
+Community health centers and domestic violence advocacy programs are natural partners given their shared mission to improve the health, wellness, and safety of their clients and to prevent violence before it begins.
+Including each other as part of your multidisciplinary care teams is a crucial step in supporting both staff as well as intimate partner violence (IPV) and human trafficking (HT) survivors in your community.